Back to blog

 3. Save results to CSV

 Now that you have the results, adjust the formatting and save in the CSV format – this way, it’ll be easier to analyze the data.
 All this can be done with the help of the pandas Python library.
+This method is useful for those who want to scrape data and organize it effectively.

 The response you get from the API provides you with four categories of information: interest_over_time, breakdown_by_region, related_topics, and related_queries.
 Let’s split each category into its own separate CSV file.